patrickballeux/screenstudio/README.md

 > FLV, TS, MP4, MOV are to record into a local file
 > TWITCH, YOUTUBE, USTREAM, HITBOX are for streaming to their respective RTMP server.
 > For RTMP, you can select a server and enter your secret key.
+> HTTP: This is a m3u8 stream.
+Enter the full path to the folder or the FTP URL on your server

+Note: For HTTP Live Streaming, you can use the FTP URL to upload the files to your server.
+This URL can include the username/password and the field will be hidden to prevent leaking your credentials.
+For example: ftp://username:pass@ftp.yourserver.com/public_html/livestream

 If your computer is not really fast and powerful, use a 10 frame per second and a lower output size for better performances.